 Death is a profound human experience, it is an experience we will all share.

-As an End of Life Guide, I provide service and support to the dying and their families.
+As an End of Life Guide, I provide nonmedical service and support to dying people and their families.

 I can facilitate difficult and necessary conversations with loved ones.
 And when death comes and goes, I am there for the bereaved.

 Have you thought about after death care, being at home for a time or home funerals?
 If you want to keep your loved one at home after they’ve died, adults or children, I can help you do this.
 Even bringing loved ones home from the hospital after death is possible.
 I can help with funeral arrangements and plans for the funeral/wake.
 Someone on your side, advocating for you, serving you and your family, creating and holding space so you are as fully informed and as consciously engaged as you choose.

 Sometimes I will only work with the dying.
 At other times I only work with the family and friends, supporting them, giving them the confidence and strength to care for their loved one.

 The End of Life Guide’s role is very flexible.
 It’s focused around people and tailored to individuals.
 I will discuss your needs and my ability to meet them.
 I will find out what is important to my clients.
 I will ask you outright, ‘What do you want and need?’
 And I’ll really listen.

 Sometimes I won’t be able to do everything myself, but I will always try to find a way to get it done.
 I can help access the support required, whether it be from friends, palliative care services, social/spiritual care providers, funeral directors, funeral celebrants, medical/legal professionals or others.

 Being an End of Life Guide isn’t about any of the big things.
 It’s the simplicity of people who care reaching out to people in need.
 It’s about love and kindness.
 It’s the trust to remain in the process until the end.
 It’s that warm smile, that sharing of silence or a favourite song.
 All of these small things can help build acceptance of dying and can offer strength and courage for the path ahead.